bryckbost/memdash/README.md

       mount Memdash::Server.new, :at => "/memdash"
     end

-## Why Did I Build This?
+## What's the point?

-Memdash is meant to give you insight into your memcached setup without adding overhead to your application.
-I found it useful when deploying apps to Heroku where the memcached add-on is a bit of a black box.
+Memdash is meant to give you insight into your memcached setup without adding overhead to your application or relying on a background process.

+I find it useful when deploying apps to Heroku, where the memcached add-on is a bit of a black box.
 Stuff goes in, stuff comes out.
 Hopefully, it's being used effectively.
+Memdash could fill the gap between not having any statistics and having to send custom data to Scout, New Relic or statsd.

-## How Does it Work???
+## How Does it Work?

 Building on top of [Dalli](https://github.com/mperham/dalli), Memdash hooks into Dalli's chokepoint method to generate statistics.